dotnetappdev/jsonxml2sql/README.md

 - Three result views: Table, Raw (JSON), and Tree (collapsible with keyboard support)
 - Multi-table overview when you run `SELECT * FROM data`
   - Per-table row counts and quick filter
-  - Download visible data as CSV or Excel (XLS 2003 XML)
+  - Download visible data as CSV
 - Monaco editor with SQL keyword, FROM-path, and field completions
 - Theme toggle (light/dark), fixed toolbar, and responsive layout
 - Generate INSERT statements from current results